-- Butler University utilizes a single-stream recycling program that recycles all paper products, plastics #1-7, aluminum, and glass.
+- Butler University utilizes a single-stream recycling program that recycles all paper products, plastics #1 and #2, aluminum, and glass.
 Items are collected at more than 90 recycle stations located throughout various campus building hallways and outdoors.

 - Butler’s Building Services collects used batteries, light fixtures and ballasts, empty toner cartridges, laptops, tablet batteries, and electronic cabling from offices, departments, and residence halls on an as-needed basis and recycles them.

 - Dedicated University staff coordinate opportunities for writing utensil recycling and office supply donations.
 All usable items are donated to Teacher’s Treasures.